BUSINESS ENERGY

 Use a payment app or online banking

 This is ideal if you’re managing your business on the go or prefer using your phone for business banking.
-Just double-check that you’ve used the correct payment reference so your account gets credited properly.
+Just double-check that you’ve used the correct payment reference so your account is credited properly.

 Pay at the Post Office or PayPoint